What Is a Recession? Examples, Impact, Benefits

 A recession is destructive.
 It creates wide-spread unemployment, sometimes as high as 10 percent.
 That's when it affects most people.
 As the unemployment rate rises, consumer purchases fall off even more.
 Businesses go bankrupt.
 In many recessions, people lose their homes when they can't afford the mortgage payments.
 Young people can't get a good job after school.
 That throws off their entire career.
 Even if the recession is short, typically nine to 18 months, its impact can be long-lasting.

 The recession quietly started in the first quarter of 2008.
 The economy contracted slightly, only 0.7 percent, rebounding in the second quarter to 0.5 percent.
-The economy lost 16,000 jobs in January 2008, the first time since 2003.
+The economy lost 16,000 jobs in January 2008, the first major job loss since 2003.
 That's another sign the recession was already underway.

 Unlike most recessions, demand for housing slowed down first.
 That's why most experts thought it was just the end of the housing bubble, not the start of a new recession.
 Here are the facts: